Registering your immigration permission:

 If you need advice on completing the HAP paperwork, please email [email protected]

-The overall amount you will receive depends on where you apply for HAP.
+The overall amount you will receive depends on where (which Council) you apply for HAP.

 HAP contracts are usually for 2 years minimum.
 It can be very difficult to move out before the contract finishes.